 Another popular location for a quick, budget-friendly bite to eat, Taco Medic uses local seafood and produce to create its hearty Mexican staples.
 If you’ve worked up an appetite after a day of adventurous expeditions, there are plenty of freshly-made treats to try; including The Fisherman tacos, the quintessentially-Kiwi Runnyman Breakfast and the traditionally-Mexican Stockman beef dish.

-A casual restaurant set in a literal cow shed on Queenstown’s Cow Lane.
+The Cow Restaurant is a casual restaurant set in a literal cow shed on Queenstown’s Cow Lane.
 Legend has it that dairy farmers used to walk the lane to get to the milking shed some 100 years ago.
 These days, The Cow Restaurant is accessed via a classic stable door.
-The menu has remained the same since the 1970s and the crowds go absolutely wild for their pizzas.
+The menu has remained the same since the 1970s and their pizzas are a favourite among regulars.

 Madam Woo is another of Josh Emett’s pet projects.
 This time, he collaborated with Malaysian-born Jane Leong, who worked alongside Emett at Gordon Ramsay’s Maze Restaurant.
 They developed a special, Asian-inspired menu that blends traditional staples with contemporary flavours.
 Hawker rolls are incredibly popular and the cocktail bar is highly commended too.

-This fine dining establishment has somewhat of a misleading name.
+This fine-dining establishment has a slightly misleading name.
 Indeed, meats of all cuts and variations are the prime attraction, but Botswana Butchery’s menu is also packed with seafood delicacies and vegetarian-friendly options.
-As an added bonus, the charming cottage-style restaurant also has a remarkably comprehensive wine list that aptly complements its diversified food offerings.
+As an added bonus, the charming cottage-style restaurant also has a remarkably comprehensive wine list that complements its diverse food offerings.